ALiMoradzade/GoldCalculator_Bot/README.md

 # About GoldCalculator Bot
-Living in Iran, where inflation makes prices go wild, I created a robot that tracks dollar and gold prices Now, I can relax and enjoy my snacks while my robot returns all prices in one message with the push of a button
+Living in Iran, where inflation makes prices go wild, I created a robot that tracks dollar and gold prices.
+Now, I can relax and enjoy my snacks while my robot returns all prices in one message with the push of a button.

 Thank you, [PythonAnywhere](https://www.pythonanywhere.com/), for providing free hosting for everyone